Monogamy of Measurement Induced Non-Locality: OVERVIEW ON MIN

-where $\{X_{i}^{A}:\,$ i=0,1,2,3\} and $\{Y_{j}^{B}:\,{ j=0,1,2..n^{2}-1}\}$ are the orthonormal hermitian operator bases for $L(H^{A})$ and $L(H^{B})$ respectively with $X_{0}^{A}=I^{A}/\sqrt{2},Y_{0}^{B}=I^{B}/\sqrt{n} $.
+where $\{X_{i}^{A}:\,$ i=0,1,2,3\} and $\{Y_{j}^{B}:\,{ j=0,1,2,...,n^{2}-1}\}$ are the orthonormal Hermitian operator bases for $L(H^{A})$ and $L(H^{B})$ respectively with $X_{0}^{A}=I^{A}/\sqrt{2},Y_{0}^{B}=I^{B}/\sqrt{n} $.
 Then

-where the matrix $T=(t_{ij})_{3\times (n^{2}-1)}$ with $\lambda_{3}$ being minimum eigenvalue of $TT^{t}$ and $\|\textbf{x}\|^{2}:=\sum_{i}x_{i}^{2}$ with $\textbf{x}=(x_{1},x_{2},x_{3})^{t}$}.\\
+where the matrix $T=(t_{ij})$ with $\lambda_{3}$ being minimum eigenvalue of $TT^{t}$ and $\|\textbf{x}\|^{2}:=\sum_{i}x_{i}^{2}$ with $\textbf{x}=(x_{1},x_{2},x_{3})^{t}$ }

-Before going to discuss monogamy properties of measurement induced non locality, specifically for three and four qubit systems, we first mention some important classes of states in four qubit systems with some discussions on their entanglement behavior.
+Before going to discuss the monogamy properties of measurement-induced nonlocality, specifically for three- and four-qubit systems, we first mention some important classes of states in four qubit systems with some discussions on their entanglement behavior.